sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6000 - computed-field-methods/1350 - pick-values.md

 ---

 Extracts specified values from a group of fields.
-For example, extracts the selected boxes from a checkbox group, or extract all "yes" answers from a group of fields with yes/no/maybe dropdowns.
+For example, extracts the selected boxes from a checkbox group, or extracts all "yes" answers from a group of fields with yes/no/maybe dropdowns.

 Parameters
 ====